icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [horizontal-scroller](https://github.com/miminerd/horizontal-scroller) - Infinite horizontal scroller for Angular apps using Tailwind.
 * [simplebar](https://github.com/Grsmto/simplebar) - Custom scrollbars vanilla JavaScript library with native scroll, done simple, lightweight, easy to use and cross-browser.
 * [ngx-responsive-virtual-scroll](https://github.com/dcbeck/ngx-responsive-virtual-scroll) - A fast and lightweight virtual scrolling solution for Angular that supports single column lists, responsive grid lists, and view caching.
+* [ngx-virtual-scroller-flexible](https://github.com/onexip/ngx-virtual-scroller-flexible) - A ultra-fast and flexible virtual scroller, which can render an unlimited set of items with different heights perfectly.

 #### State Management